Snowboarding saved me from cancer… not as in it cured me or anything like that… but a crash while snowboarding saved me nonetheless.

 I’ve been told many times in my life that I’m an “oversharer” and I have a feeling this post will be graphic and that accusation may come at me once again due to what I’m going to talk about.

 Let Me Start from the Beginning.

 I snowboard.
 A lot.
 It’s hands down my favorite thing to do on the planet.
 I ride Bear Mountain and Snow Summit here in Big Bear Lake, CA with my girls pretty much on a daily basis.
-This season we have ridden a lot less than normal because Chrystal has been sick and we’ve had to take many days off to go to doctor appointments and such.
-Zoë and I will still get about 100 days in while Kaylee will round out around 70 days (she broke her arm early this season and has completely recovered).
+Even with our busy schedule this year, Zoë and I will still get about 100 days in while Kaylee will round out around 70 days (she broke her arm early this season and has completely recovered).

 Early this season when Kaylee was laid up, Zoë and I were lapping Chair 9 at Bear.
 Bear Mountain is pretty much a top to bottom park with Chair 9 being the main park run.
 At the bottom of Chair 9, there are traditionally 3 progressively larger jumps.
 Earlier in the season before we get ample snow, there are typically 2 larger jumps.